PacificJust Thematic Sessions Series

 March 12-13, Brisbane (AEDT)

 The identification of witnesses and victims is a crucial element in the investigation and prosecution of core international crimes – war crimes, crimes against humanity, and genocide – particularly when national courts exercise universal jurisdiction.
+In such cases, the identification and protection of witnesses and victims become even more critical, as the courts must often rely on testimony and evidence from individuals located in foreign jurisdictions.

 Universal jurisdiction enables national courts to prosecute individuals for serious international crimes regardless of where the crime was committed or the nationality of the perpetrator or victim.
 There can be many barriers to investigating and prosecuting core international crimes in national courts, including accessing and managing witnesses and victims.